Jan Wildens: Work

 Jan Wildens was a landscape specialist.
 The compositions of his early landscapes before his visit to Italy were influenced by Flemish artists such as Jan Brueghel the Younger, Gillis van Coninxloo, Joos de Momper and Adriaan van Stalbemt.
 In this early period he produced a series of 12 drawings of the months, which were engraved and published by Hendrik Hondius, Jacob Matham and Andries Stock.
 As was not uncommon at the time the prints sharply contrast agricultural labors and courtly urban diversions.

 In Italy Wildens discovered the landscape art of his compatriot Paul Bril with its realism and eye for detail.
 Upon his return to Antwerp, Wildens became a frequent collaborator with Rubens.
 He was responsible for the landscape backgrounds of various scenes in the designs of Rubens for the Decius Mus tapestry series and many history paintings by Rubens, including The Rape of the Daughters of Leucippus (c.
 1618; Alte Pinakothek, Munich), Samson and the Lion (c.
 1618; Private Collection), Cimon and Iphigenia (c.
 1617–18; Kunsthistorisches Museum, Vienna) and Diana and her Nymphs Departing for the Chase (c.
 1616; Cleveland Museum of Art).

 Later in his career he painted landscapes for many other Antwerp painters such as Jacob Jordaens, Frans Francken the Younger, Frans Snyders, Paul de Vos, Abraham Janssens, Jan Boeckhorst, Gerard Seghers, Theodoor Rombouts and Cornelis Schut.

 His work in the 1620s and 1630s employed decorative forms, loose compositions and a broad technique reminiscent of Rubens.
 Earlier influences on him such as Jan Brueghel the Younger and Paul Bril continued to play a significant role.
 Wildens' works show a preference for a calm and gentle approach expressed in marked symmetry of composition and soft, subtle colours.
-The contrast with Rubens is evident in Wildens' serene Landscape with Dancing Shepherds (Royal Museum of Fine Arts Antwerp), which was partly inspired by Rubens' more dynamic A Landscape with a Shepherd and his Flock (National Gallery, London).
+The contrast with Rubens is evident in Wildens' serene Landscape with Dancing Shepherds (Royal Museum of Fine Arts Antwerp), which was partly inspired by Rubens' more dynamic Landscape with a Shepherd and his Flock (National Gallery, London).

 After 1640 he adopted the rather sketchy method and the vibrating, atmospheric light that Rubens used in his own later landscapes.
 Wildens also increased the dramatic element in his landscapes from that time.